 It probably isn’t too surprising to find transport truck drivers on this list.

-After all, if any items need moving, whether it is food, medical supplies, or other goods, they’re going to need to be moved somehow!
+After all, if any items need transporting, whether it is food, medical supplies, or other goods, they’re going to need to be moved somehow!

-Transport and vehicles, in general, have been a mainstay of the Cuban workforce, especially with transporting the other economic mainstays of Cuba, such as tobacco, cigar, and sugarcane.
+Transport and vehicles, in general, have been a mainstay of the Cuban workforce, especially with transporting tobacco, cigar, and sugarcane.

-As Cuba has attempted to move further toward its agricultural supplies rather than importing large amounts of food, this has also come to include food as well.
+As Cuba has attempted to move further toward supplying its own agricultural needs, rather than importing large amounts of food, this has also come to include food as well.

 As with many other jobs in Cuba, truck drivers are provided with subsidized transport and healthcare for their roles, as well as accommodations and food.

 This helps counterbalance the relatively low wages that transport truck drivers usually receive.